TheMightyApprentice/OsgoodCurve-Assignmment/README.md

 --Position fill will use grab red, green, and blue.

 -When refreshing the page, the image will revert to the default values provided when the page was first opened while the user values will stay the same.

+***Make sure to extract files before running the HTML.